World

 Olivia Marrus, a former camper at Camp Mystic, says the news of the flooding in Texas has been 'hard to watch.'
 The owners of the all-girls Christian camp in Kerr County confirmed early Monday that more than two dozen of their campers and counsellors had died in the catastrophic flood that swept the area.

 Local leaders have talked for years about the need for a warning system.
-Kerr County sought a nearly $1 million grant eight years ago for such a system, but the request was turned down by the Federal Emergency Management Agency.
+Kerr County sought a nearly $1-million grant eight years ago for such a system, but the request was turned down by the Federal Emergency Management Agency.
 Local residents balked at footing the bill themselves, Kelly said.

-Some camps were aware of the dangers Friday and monitored the weather.
+Some camps were aware of the dangers on Friday and monitored the weather.
 At least one moved several hundred campers to higher ground before the floods.
 But many were caught by surprise.

 Nineteen deaths were reported in Travis, Burnet, Kendall, Tom Green and Williamson counties, local officials said.